FissionFeline/Mars141/README.md

 Check credentials.json
 and index.js
 Also make sure your bots role is ontop of the role it will give in the roles config section in your discord servers settings

+This isnt anything too advanced
+Keep an eye out for my new bot Nova prospect